cheesesnakes/track-cleaning/README.md

 ## How Retraining Works

-Every 150 labeling actions (and again on exit):
+Every 150 labeling actions (and once more on exit):

 1. All crops in `labeled_fish_crops/` are indexed.
 2. Species / genus / family label sets are derived from the crops,